Jpomz/ENVS318-Applied-R-NatSci/materials/first-day-demo.md

 * Use data from the Breeding Bird Survey of North America
 * Continental scale community science project where thousands of birders count birds at locations across North America
-* Look at how the number of species at a site responsds to environmental factors
+* Look at how the number of species at a site responds to environmental factors
 * We only have a few minutes, so I'm going to move quickly and use tools you won't have installed yet, so this is the one day of the course where I won't encourage you to code along with me.